CPC(LEGAL) - OFFICE MANAGEMENT: RECORDS MANAGEMENT

 - Facilitate the creation and maintenance of district records containing adequate and proper documentation of the organization, functions, policies, decisions, procedures, and essential transactions of the district and designed to furnish the information necessary to protect the legal and financial rights of the district, the state, and persons affected by the district's activities;

 - Facilitate the identification and preservation of district records that are of permanent value;

 - Facilitate the identification and protection of essential district records; and

 - Cooperate with TSLAC in its conduct of statewide records management surveys.

 Custodians of Records

-- Cooperate with the records management officer in carrying out the policies and procedures established by a district for the efficient and economical management of records and in carrying out the requirements of the Local Government Records Act;
+- Cooperate with the records management officer in carrying out the policies and procedures established by a district for the efficient and economical management of records and in carrying out the requirements of Local Government Code Title 6, Subtitle C;

 - Adequately document the transaction of district business and the services, programs, and duties for which they and their staff are responsible; and

-- Maintain the records in their care and carry out the preservation, microfilming, destruction, or other disposition of the records only in accordance with the policies and procedures of the district's records management program and the requirements of the Local Government Records Act and rules adopted under it.
+- Maintain the records in their care and carry out the preservation, microfilming, destruction, or other disposition of the records only in accordance with the policies and procedures of the district's records management program and the requirements of Local Government Code Title 6, Subtitle C and rules adopted under it.